dljubenk/dljubenk.github.io/_posts/2019-03-08-prediction.markdown

 >  Feature engineering is the process of using domain knowledge of the data to create features that make machine learning algorithms work.
 Feature engineering is fundamental to the application of machine learning, and is both difficult and expensive.
 The need for manual feature engineering can be obviated by automated feature learning.
 Feature engineering is an informal topic, but it is considered essential in applied machine learning.
 [WIKI](https://en.wikipedia.org/wiki/Feature_engineering)

+Number of samples is 821.

-Total data is split into:
+Total data (2 years and 3 months of worth) is split into:

 - Train Data